Who is Big Birtha?

 Big Birthas came about after my first pregnancy, where my BMI on booking was recorded as 45+.
 It was a healthy, unremarkable pregnancy, and a healthy, unremarkable birth.
 But in the hospital, my high BMI pregnancy status meant I was treated as if I was a ticking bomb…

-I found I was asked to undertake a battery of tests and referrals because of my size, and I spent a lot of my pregnancy doing research; reading guidance and policies galore in order to be fully informed.
+I found I was sent for a battery of tests and referrals because of my size, and I spent a lot of my pregnancy doing research; reading guidance and policies galore in order to be fully informed.
 I hadn’t been able to find one single source which collated this information for a UK audience, though I did read a lot of the excellent US blog Well-Rounded Mama.

-Often it transpired that I was better informed about the specific health risks of being overweight than the health professionals supposedly advising me, and this wasn’t always popular.
+Often it transpired that I was better informed about the specific health risks of being overweight than the health professionals supposedly advising me.
+This wasn’t always popular!